LMU-MSBA/Spotify-Stream-Scan/dashboards/descriptive/README.md

 - **Average Followers by Genre**: This bar plot displays the average number of followers, grouped by genre.
 - **Distribution of Popularity by Genre**: This series of boxplots displays the distribution of Follower counts for artists, grouped by genre.
 This allows the user to easily identify outliers of follower counts among genres.

-## How to Refesh the Data
+## How to Refresh the Data

-We are in the process of connecting the Spotify Discovery Dashboard to our ETL pipeline, which will allow the user to referesh the dashbaord and view current up-to-date data in real-time.
+We are in the process of connecting the Spotify Discovery Dashboard to our ETL pipeline, which will allow the user to refresh the dashboard and view current, up-to-date data in real time.